KooshaYeganeh/OpenSuse4Developers/README.md

 sudo vi /etc/my.cnf
 ```

-We add these lines to the config File:
+add these lines to the config File:

 ```
 [client]